 Positive guidance is a way of teaching that acknowledges and nurtures the potential of each child through consistent, positive interactions.
 Join us to explore effective and easy to use strategies to support the behaviors you want to cultivate in your classroom community.
-After participating in this 2-hour training for early childhood educators, you will be able to:
+After participating in this training for early childhood educators, you will be able to:

 - Identify the key elements that create a positive classroom climate

 - Use positive strategies for tackling challenges and supporting children with diverse needs.

 - Create a three-step action plan to handle challenging behaviors with a teaching mindset.